MrSonOfaBit/minotaur-dungeon/README.md

 ### Welcome to the Minotaur Game

-In this game you play as a Adventure who trys to escape a maze dungeon.
+In this game, you play as an Adventure who tries to escape a maze dungeon.

 You have to collect keys to escape the dungeon and fight a dangerous Minotaur.